brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 7/1 Corinthians 7 1 bht.md

 # 1 Corinthians 7:1 Commentary Help Text

 ## BHT:
-Marriage is honorable and morally salutary, but in certain cases, celibacy may be expedient for devoting oneself to the Lord.
-While celibacy is not wrong but good, it is important to distinguish God's pure ordinance from the punishment of sin.
-Balancing the advantages of a single life with the mixture of bitter and sweet consequences is crucial.
-Paul argues that it is better for a man to abstain if he has the gift of continency, but ultimately, one must make wise choices regarding marriage and be master of oneself.
+Marriage is honorable in all, but there are cases where celibacy may be a matter of Christian expediency.
+Paul argues that celibacy is morally salutary, allowing one to have leisure to fully devote themselves to God.
+He acknowledges that celibacy may be good in certain limitations, without opposing marriage.
+Yet it is vital to distinguish between the pure ordinance of marriage and the punishment of sin.
+For those with the gift of continency, the advantages of a single life should be considered, enabling greater devotion to the Lord.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "Marriage is HONORABLE IN ALL."
-2. "Another reason why in some cases celibacy may be a matter of Christian expediency is stated in 1 Corinthians 7:34; 1 Corinthians 7:35, 'that ye may attend upon the Lord without distraction.'"
+2. "Another reason why in some cases celibacy may be a matter of Christian expediency is stated in 1 Corinthians 7:34; 1 Corinthians 7:35."
 3. "But these are exceptional cases, and in exceptional times, such as those of Paul."

 ### Albert Barnes:
-1. "It is well.
-It is fit, convenient, or, it is suited to the present circumstances, or, the thing itself is well and expedient in certain circumstances."
+1. "It is good - It is well.
+It is fit, convenient... in certain circumstances."
-2. "The apostle did not mean that marriage was unlawful, for he says Hebrews 13:4 that 'marriage is honorable in all.'"
+2. "The apostle did not mean that marriage was unlawful... but he here admits... it was well and proper in some circumstances."
-3. "Not to be connected with her by marriage."
+3. "Not to touch a woman - Not to be connected with her by marriage."

 ### Marvin Vincent:
-1. "It is good [καλον].
+1. "It is good [καλον] .
+See on John 10:11.
 Not merely expedient, but morally salutary."
-2. "May give yourselves [σχολασητε].
+2. "May give yourselves [σχολασητε] .
 Lit., may have leisure.
 Like the Latin phrase vacaare rei to be free for a thing, and so to devote one's self to it."
-3. "Incontinency [ακρασιαν].
+3. "Incontinency [ακρασιαν] .
 Only here and Matthew 23:35, on which see note."

 ### John Calvin:
-1. "Nothing farther, therefore, can be elicited from Paul’s words than this — that it is indeed expedient and profitable for a man not to be bound to a wife, provided he can do otherwise."
+1. "It were good for a man to abstain from connection with a woman, provided it was in his power to do so."
-2. "Hence, as there are in married life many impediments which keep a man entangled, it were on that account good not to be connected in marriage."
+2. "Nothing farther, therefore, can be elicited from Paul’s words than this — that it is indeed expedient and profitable for a man not to be bound to a wife, provided he can do otherwise."
-3. "The sum is this, that we must remember to distinguish between the pure ordinance of God and the punishment of sin, which came in subsequently.
-According to this distinction, it was in the beginning good for a man, without any exception, to be joined to a wife, and even yet, it is good in such a way, that there is in the meantime a mixture of bitter and sweet, in consequence of the curse of God."
+3. "The sum is this, that we must remember to distinguish between the pure ordinance of God and the punishment of sin, which came in subsequently."

 ### Philip Schaff:
-1. "It is good for a man not to touch a woman i.e. to marry (an Old Testament phrase)."
+1. "It is good for a man not to touch a woman i.e. to marry...
+Not as if he meant that marriage was wrong in itself."
-2. "Indeed, the 'present distress' (1 Corinthians 7:26) seems to have been his main reason for recommending the single state."
+2. "The ‘present distress’ (1 Corinthians 7:26) seems to have been his main reason for recommending the single state."
-3. "In Hebrews 13:4, also, marriage is declared to be 'honourable in all,' or 'to be had in honour of all;'"
+3. "Forbidding to marry is given as one of the signs of 'the apostasy of the later times' (1 Timothy 4:3)."

 ### Archibald T. Robertson:
 1. "Paul pointedly says that it is not wrong, but good (καλον)."